 3. Our Audit Opinion on the Full Set Consolidated Financial Statements

-We expressed an unqualified opinion in the auditor's report dated 11 March 2021 on the full set consolidated financial statements for the 1 January - 31 December 2020 period.
+We expressed an unqualified opinion in the auditor's report dated 17 February 2022 on the consolidated financial statements at 31 December 2021 and for the year then ended.

 4. Board of Director's Responsibility for the Annual Report